Blog Archives

 The main reasons patients gave for not undergoing body contouring after weight loss?
 Being unaware of their options or the cost of the potential procedure.
 If they had been better informed, nearly 40% of the patients said they may have made a different decision about body contouring.

 Though body contouring after weight loss is categorized by most health insurance providers as a cosmetic procedure, plastic surgeons often regard it as reconstructive.
-They may compare it to
+They may compare it to breast reconstruction.

 Loose skin after dramatic weight loss can result in a range of health issues for patients.
 The folds can become infected or develop skin rashes and it can get caught in tight spaces.
 Patients with loose skin after dramatic weight loss also have difficulty exercising and finding clothing that fits their new frame.

-body contouring after weight loss, we encourage you to join the mailing list of
+To learn more about body contouring after weight loss, we encourage you to join the mailing list of Denver plastic surgeon Dr. Mouchantat.

 Next Page »